 A guide to adaptive cruise control - how it works and why you should be using it

-Think self-driving vehicles are just something you see in the latest episode of Black Mirror?
+Think self-driving vehicles are just something you see in Hollywood films?
 Think again.

-While we might still be a long way off seeing truly autonomous vehicles on our roads, these days more and more cars come with self-driving technology as standard.
+While we might still be a long way off seeing truly autonomous vehicles on our roads, these the majority of cars come with some form of self-driving technology as standard.

 Adaptive cruise control is just one such technological innovation, but what is it and should you be using it?